astral-sh/uv/docs/guides/projects.md

 To learn more about working on projects with uv, see the [Projects concept](../concepts/projects.md) page and the [command reference](../reference/cli.md#uv).

-Or, read on to learn how to [run and install tools](./tools.md) with uv.
+Or, read on to learn how to [publish your project as a package](./publish.md).